Alimzade/financial-report-NLP/README.md

 - **Document Similarity Analysis**: Implements algorithms to identify documents that are closely related based on specified keywords, aiding in understanding the thematic consistency or deviation across reports.

-- **Key Terms and Phrases Analysis**: Employs NLP methods to pinpoint and scrutinize the significance, frequency, and contextual usage of selected terms and phrases within the 10K reports, highlighting their impact and relevance.
+- **Key Terms and Phrases Analysis**: Employs NLP methods to analyze the significance, frequency, and contextual usage of selected terms and phrases within the 10K reports, highlighting their impact and relevance.

-- **Topic Modeling**: Applies topic modeling techniques to discover and categorize the main themes present in the textual data of the 10K reports, offering insights into the strategic focuses and concerns of the corporation over time.
+- **Topic Modeling**: Applies topic modeling techniques to discover and categorize the main themes present in the textual data, offering insights into the strategic focuses and concerns of the corporation over time.

 - **Trend Analysis**: Analyzes the evolution of topics, terms, and their associated sentiments across different reporting periods, providing a longitudinal view of the company's narrative and strategic direction.

 ## Getting Started